bhuvanmg/Classification-of-DoH-traffic/README.md

 | [doh-server](https://github.com/m13253/dns-over-https)    | DNS-over-HTTPS server for simulating encrypted DNS traffic. |
 | [dohlyzer](https://github.com/ahlashkari/DoHLyzer)           | Analyzes DoH traffic to detect anomalies and exfiltration. |

+## 📦 Requirements

+- DNS Server and Domain: any domain owned example: dohe.live and tunnel.dohe.live in this experiment
+- DNSExfiltrator: for client and server
+- dnsproxy: for client
+- doh-server: for server
+- Coredns: for server

 ## 🛠️ Installation

-### DNSExfiltrator setup
+### DNSEXFILTRATOR SETUP

 DNSExfiltrator is a proof-of-concept (PoC) tool designed to demonstrate how data can be exfiltrated over the DNS protocol.
 It works by encoding data into DNS queries, which are sent to an attacker-controlled domain.
 A DNS server controlled by the attacker decodes the incoming queries and reconstructs the original data.
 This technique is commonly used in real-world scenarios where traditional outbound channels (HTTP, FTP, etc.) are monitored or blocked, but DNS traffic is still permitted.
 DNSExfiltrator helps simulate this behavior for research, detection, and defense testing.

 In this project, DNSExfiltrator is used to generate labeled examples of DNS tunneling traffic.
 We use DNSExfiltrator to send 100 txt files over DNS to our remote server.
 We use DNS-over-HTTPS (DoH) protocol to send data.

-#### Requirements

-- DNS Server and Domain (we used dohe.live and tunnel.dohe.live for dga and dns tunneling respectively)
-- DNSExfiltrator
-- dnsproxy
-- doh-server
-- Coredns

 #### SERVER SETUP